 - Accurate to 1% of reading with guaranteed linearity from 0.05 to 25.00 ml/min

-- Durable and easy to use with any HPLC pump
+- Durable and easy to use with any HPLC model

 - Easy diagnosis of leaking piston seals or malfunctioning check valves

-- Collect flow rate data via RS232 or with a new optional battery powered mini printer
+- Automatic Data Transfer via RS232 or with a new optional battery powered mini printer

 - Printer Mode: liquid flow readings are displayed on the LCD and output to a printer if one is connected.
 A running average option is available in this mode

 - Terminal Mode: in this mode the liquid flowmeter is controlled by the terminal or PC.
 Extra commands for averaging any number of readings are included.

 - Test Mode: this mode allows the user to test the display, valve and RS232 interface and also display the calibration date.